 In particular, there are close connections between the nutrition sector standards and those in food aid.
-The two sectors overlap in terms of the types of information required for assessment of the situation and identification of needs.
+The two sectors overlap in terms of the information required for assessment of the situation and identification of needs.
 There is also commonality with respect to defining nutritional (and hence food) requirements.

 The two have been kept as separate chapters for three reasons.
-Firstly, nutrition in emergencies is concerned with more than simply making decisions about food aid needs.
-Secondly, food aid programming carries with it specific requirements regarding financial and logistical management procedures; merging the two sectors would have made the chapter too long and too broad.
-Thirdly, food aid might be one component of a food security response and further standards are needed to cover this area.
+First, nutrition in emergencies is concerned with more than making decisions about food aid needs.
+Second, food aid programming carries with it specific requirements regarding financial and logistical management procedures; merging the two sectors would have made the chapter too long and too broad.
+Third, nutrition is associated with broader issues of food security rather than simply food aid.
+Food aid might be one component of a food security response and further standards are needed to cover this area.